Pauline Baynes: Personal life

 When Baynes's father retired he left India and returned to England, settling with Baynes's mother in a house close to Baynes's own near Farnham in southwest Surrey.
 Long estranged, they maintained a pretence of marriage, but lived lives that were essentially separate.
 A mistress with whom Baynes's father had established a relationship in India followed him to Surrey and set up home nearby.
 Baynes looked after both her parents loyally, even when the burden of caring for them became so great that she could do her illustrating only in the small hours of the night.

 In 1961, after many "interesting and highly enjoyable" but evanescent love affairs, Baynes answered a knock on her door from an itinerant dog's meat salesman.
 He was Friedrich Otto Gasch, usually known as Fritz.
 Born on 21 September 1919 in Auerswalde, Saxony, Germany, Gasch had served in Erwin Rommel's Afrika Korps during the Second World War, had been taken prisoner and had then been sent via the United States to an English PoW camp.
 Once the war had ended he had decided to adopt England as his home.
 A whirlwind courtship culminated in Baynes's and Gasch's marrying on 18 March 1961.
 "Meeting Fritz", Baynes said, "was the best thing that ever happened to me; he was a splendid man and a wonderful husband who was completely tolerant of his wife's obsession to draw!"
-The Gasches lived in Rock Barn Cottage, Heath Hill, Dockenfield, a two-bedroom bungalow formerly occupied by a farm labourer, in a village close to Farnham in the undulating countryside of the North Downs.Pauline D Gasch in the UK, Electoral Registers, 2003-2010 Their only child, a son, was stillborn.
+The Gasches lived in Rock Barn Cottage, Heath Hill, Dockenfield, in the North Downs.
+Their only child, a son, was stillborn.
 After retiring from work as a contract gardener, Gasch died on 28 October 1988 at the age of sixty-nine.